Jomy10/refs/README.md

 If you have any questions, feel free to open an issue.

 ## Contributing
-This is more of a personal project I wanted to share, if you have anything to add though, feel free to open an issue.
+This is more of a personal project I wanted to share.
+For my use case it is now mostly done.
+If you have something to add, or want to implement something that has not been added yet, feel free to open a pull request!

 ## License
 This code is licensed under the [MIT license](LICENSE).